CN-Chrome-DevTools/CN-Chrome-DevTools/md/Use-Tools/javascript-debugging.md

 *   Click the **pause** button to pause debugging
 *   Modify the function, adding a console.log('Moused out') to the end
-*   Using the Cmd +S or Ctrl + S shortcuts will save these modifications.
+*   Using the Cmd +S 或 Ctrl + S shortcuts will save these modifications.
 Make sure to Save As.
 *   Click the **pause/resume** button to resume execution
 *   When you now hover out, the new message will be logged to the console